StemVibrations/STEM/docs/boundary_conditions.rst

 ----------------------------
 STEM supports the following types of boundary conditions:

-- Displacement constraints (fixed, roller, etc.)
+- Displacement constraints
+- Rotation constraints
 - Absorbing boundaries (Lysmer-type :cite:`Lysmer_Kuhlemeyer_1969`)

 In STEM the displacement boundary conditions are defined as: